 A true “Church of Christ” will have the following characteristics:

-- They will simply be called by the name given in Scripture, which is the “Church of God” (although beware, as today that name has been co-opted) or properly the “Church of Christ,” usually prefixed with the town or locale name (which is fine).
+- They will simply be called by the name given in Scripture, which is the “Church of God” or the “Church of Christ,” usually prefixed with the town or locale name (which is fine) – although beware, see the notes later about the “Church of God” name that has been co-opted today).
 If you’re in one of the “modern” so-called “Christian” churches which go by any other name, or in one of the endless flavors of denominations today (e.g., Baptist, Methodist, Lutheran, Presbyterian, Roman Catholic, etc.), you are not in the church that Jesus founded, but you are in an imposter church, a fake Christian church, and you are not worshipping the Lord “in spirit and in truth,”

 - They will be free from every single false teaching identified in this book (amazing!),